Why Do (Some) Men Murder the Wives They Love?

 In light of the centrality of love in our lives, it is no wonder that cultures all over the world have depicted an ideal form of romantic love towards which all of us are supposedly striving.
 Many cultures have indeed considered romantic love to be crucial for personal fulfillment and a happy life.
 However, romantic love is also a major factor in people's misery, as it involves many disappointments and unfulfilled hopes.
 It has been claimed that Western culture has no history of happy romantic love within marriage.
 Love may be "many splendid things," but love also hurts a lot, can be dangerous, and may lead us to foolish deeds.

 Committing suicide because of unrequited love is not an unusual story; some even regard it as a perfect manifestation of true love.
-As a result of unrequited love, men commit suicide three to four times more than women, and it is virtually only men who kill their partners when the latter leave or intend to leave them.
+As a result of unrequited love, men commit suicide three to four times more often than women, and it is virtually only men who kill their partners when the latter leave or intend to leave them.
 In this sense, women are more realistic; they tend to be more accepting of the fact that love might not endure forever.

-The various related aspects of ideal love—its being total, uncompromising, and unconditional— as formed by Romantic Ideology indicate the extreme nature of that ideology.
+The various related aspects of ideal love—its being total, uncompromising, and unconditional—as formed by Romantic ideology indicate the extreme nature of that ideology.
 When ideal love is total, then it suffuses all aspects of the beloved's life.
 Love pervades all of life’s components in an uncompromising manner.
 In this sense, the beloved is all the lover needs; true love lasts forever and can conquer all; the two lovers are totally united; love is totally irreplaceable and exclusive; and it is totally benign, as it can do no evil.

 The fusion model of love

-“I've got you so deep in my heart, that you're really a part of me.”
+“I've got you so deep in my heart, that you're really a part of me.” —Frank Sinatra

-“I felt as if she was my air, as if she was the only thing that sustained me.”
+“I felt as if she was my air, as if she was the only thing that sustained me.” —A murderer

-A central model of love in the Romantic Ideology is the fusion model in which the two lovers form a profound union (or fusion) as if they were a unique single attitude, two faces of the same coin.
+A central model of love in the Romantic ideology is the fusion model in which the two lovers form a profound union (or fusion) as if they were a unique single attitude, two faces of the same coin.
 The notion of fusion may be associated with the fact that in sexual intercourse, corporal penetration literally fuses the two bodies.
 As Zygmunt Bauman (2003) nicely puts it, "Wherever I go, you go; whatever I do, you do… If you are not and cannot be my Siamese twin, by my clone!"
 David Schnarch (1997) also argues that we have embraced a Siamese-twin model of intimacy, where every single movement of one of them would require consensus.
-If you didn't have your twin's validation and acceptance, you are in trouble.
+If you don't have your twin's validation and acceptance, you are in trouble.
 In this model, the more your spouse becomes his/her own person, the more you would feel controlled and torn apart.

 The love of the murderers

-The murderers’ love involves the fusion model and in most instances, it is the murderers who are the weaker partners.
+The murderers’ love involves the fusion model, and in most instances, it is the murderers who are the weaker partners.
 It is often the case that the wife was independent, stable, and strong, and the man was weak and lacked the control that made her useful to him.
 She was his source of strength.
 She gave him a feeling of self-worth; therefore, he needed her, and he was dependent on her.
 As one murderer said: "That was me, when I was dependent on her, that was me, when I enslaved myself to a situation like that I believed that I couldn’t function if I wasn’t connected to her."
 Dependence of that kind necessarily gives rise to the need to control.
 Precisely because she was a source of existence for him ("I used her as a source of existence, because I didn’t have anything else"), he had to control her.
 Control over the source of existence, like control over the supply of oxygen for a patient who needs it, assures existence.

 The weakness of these men enables them to exploit their wives.
-The murder is done then out of weakness and not of strength.
+The murder is done then out of weakness and not out of strength.
 The extreme dependence, which confines the man to a position of weakness, can also be used as a self-defense claim with which to supposedly “explain” the murder.
 In this case, desperation bestows power.
 A person who has nothing left to lose is empowered to commit hasty acts more than someone who has a hope to cling to.
 In this sense, the person who has lost everything has an advantage over the person who still has something to lose.
 Thus, the weakness becomes a source of power.
 The deeper the desperation is, the stronger the power it engenders.
 From this perspective, the ultimate exercise of force—murder—is merely an expression of complete weakness and loss.

 Needless to say, explaining the men’s horrific behavior as stemming from love is in no way a justification for their actions.
 Understanding the men’s state of mind could prevent future murders; hence, we should examine the real state of mind that leads these men to kill their partners, without worrying about whether our findings are politically correct.

 In the name of love, people are ready to use other people; in the name of love, people are ready to be used.
 In the name of love, women want to leave their male partner, and in the name of love, these men murder them.
 The woman is the man’s whole world and the condition of his existence.
 If the man’s ability to maintain his view of himself as a human being depends on the woman being part of his life, how can he let her go?
 Thus, love turns the woman into a hostage—a hostage to the man’s life—and this puts her own life at risk.
-The words of many loves songs may be no more than superficial clichés about love, but when these clichés are adopted wholeheartedly with no attention to reality, love becomes a loaded gun.
+The words of many love songs may be no more than superficial clichés about love, but when these clichés are adopted wholeheartedly with no attention to reality, love becomes a loaded gun.

 Bauman, Z. (2003).
 Liquid Love: On the frailty of human bonds.
 Cambridge: Polity Press.